bentoml/BentoML/README.md

 ## Feature Highlights

 * __Multiple Distribution Format__ - Easily package your Machine Learning models
-  into format that works best with your inference scenario:
+  into a format that works best with your inference scenario:
   * Docker Image - deploy as containers running REST API Server
   * PyPI Package - integrate into your python applications seamlessly
   * CLI tool - put your model into Airflow DAG or CI/CD pipeline
-  * Spark UDF - run batch serving on large dataset with Spark
+  * Spark UDF - run batch serving on a large dataset with Spark
-  * Serverless Function - host your model with serverless cloud platforms
+  * Serverless Function - host your model on serverless platforms such as AWS Lambda

 * __Multiple Framework Support__ - BentoML supports a wide range of ML frameworks
   out-of-the-box including [Tensorflow](https://github.com/tensorflow/tensorflow/),